thangarajvisolve/Sample/README.markdown

 * OpenJDK is pre-requisite for OpenSpliceDDS.
 Install latest version of OpenJDK.

-* Download the OpenSplice  version of `OpenSpliceDDSV5.4.1-x86_64.linux2.6-gcc412-gnuc25-HDE.tar.gz` from the following link.[Click Here to Download](http://www.prismtech.com/opensplice/opensplice-dds-community/software-downloads)
+* Download the OpenSplice  version of `OpenSpliceDDSV5.4.1-x86_64.linux2.6-gcc412-gnuc25-HDE.tar.gz` from the following link.[Click here to download](http://www.prismtech.com/opensplice/opensplice-dds-community/software-downloads)

 * Extract the downloaded tar file with following command, after extracted the tar file you could find the HDE folder and configure the release.com with installation directory.